Naito27/IFX/README.md

 Then install dependencies:
 ```
 pip install -r requirements.txt

+Currently missing qiskit and pennylane.
+There is some complication due to they using old version of numpy.
 ```

 ### File descriptions:

-#### QIRO_Execution.ipynb
+#### Testing_Notebook_().ipynb

-Jupyter Notebook where you can play around with different problems and execute RQAOA and QIRO for MIS and MAX-2-SAT.
-Should probably be the entry point for anyone who wants to use this code.
+Jupyter Notebook where I play around with different idea as well as obtaining numerical results.
+It is a good starting place for you to learn how to use the script

+#### AnsatzGenerator.py
+Contains generation of QAOA.

 #### Generating_Problems.py

-Contains generation of MIS and MAX-2-SAT problems, and transforming them in the correct shape for QIRO and RQAOA.
+Contains generation of MIS, MaxCut, and MAX-2-SAT problems, and transforming them in the correct shape for QIRO.
+For MIS problem, we also include method to generate Hamiltonian for pennylane simulator

 #### Calculating_Expectation_Values.py

 Contains functions for calculating the expectation values of the correlations from p=1 QAOA for MIS and MAX-2-SAT problems.
 Should in principle work for any quadratic Hamiltonian.

+#### Calculating_Expectation_Values.py

+Contains functions for calculating the expectation values of the correlations for MIS and MaxCut problems using PennyLane simulator.
+Could have some bugs due to I was rushing to code it.

+#### OrdinaryQAOA.py

+Contains function to train QAOA

 #### QIRO_MAX_2_SAT.py